 Find A Church

-As Life Pacific College seeks to develop leaders for a lifetime of ministry, we believe that some of the most foundational elements to discipleship are worshipping and serving within the local church.
+Life Pacific College develops leaders for a lifetime of ministry.
 The local church is where our students put into practice what they learn in the classroom.
 One of the most challenging aspects of moving to a new place can be finding your new home church.
 For this reason we do everything we can to help students with this process.

 Below is a list of churches near or within driving distance of the school.
 All of these churches have agreed to partner with Life Pacific College by helping you find a place to serve, offering ministry overseers to help guide you through your experience, and work around your student schedule.
 If you are a returning student and know of a church not on this list that would like to partner with the school, please let us know!